graykode/modelaverage/README.md

     <img width="100" src="https://keras.io/img/keras-logo-small-wb.png" />
 </p>

-`modelaverage` is a pip package which make the average weight of model weight in `same models`, inspired by [Average weights in keras models](https://stackoverflow.com/questions/48212110/average-weights-in-keras-models).
-I created this pip package to use distributed computing environment like `kubernetes`.
+`modelaverage` is a pip package that calculates the average value of the same model, inspired by [Average weights in keras models](https://stackoverflow.com/questions/48212110/average-weights-in-keras-models).
+I created it to train each mini-batch in one container as distributed computing environment, `kubernetes`.

 ![](average.jpg)